Embedding strategies for business data - why generic models fall short

 Start with 512 tokens per chunk and 50-100 tokens of overlap.
 Research on chunking strategies shows this balances context with precision for most business data.

-But that is just a starting point.
+But that’s just a starting point.

 The overlap prevents you from cutting sentences or concepts in half.
 When one chunk ends mid-thought and the next begins with a fragment, retrieval suffers.